esteinig/netviewP/README.md

 ###**NetView P**

 Clone or download the archive and unzip.
-Make the script executable:
+Make the script executable (Linux):

 ```
 chmod +x netview.py
 ```

-You can run the application from any directory, if you put the script into a directory in your PATH.
+If the script is in a directory in your PATH, you can run the application from any directory with your default Python interpreter (Anaconda).
+Remember to update the script with upcoming versions of NetView P.

 ###**Cytoscape**